Identification and consistent estimation in source apportionment using geometry: Acknowledgement

 \section{Acknowledgement}

 This work is partially supported by National Institute of Environmental Health Sciences (NIEHS) grant R01ES033739.
-During the preparation of this work the authors used chatGPT.com for helping with literature review, and improving the clarity and exposition of proofs.
+During the preparation of this work the authors used chatGPT and Claude for helping with literature review, and improving the clarity and exposition of some of the proofs.
 After using this tool/service the authors reviewed and edited the content as necessary and take full responsibility for the content of the publication.

 \thesection{S\arabic{section}} \theequation{S\arabic{equation}} \thelemma{S\arabic{lemma}}

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} \ifbiometrika \else

 \fi